 Performances for Foreign Visitors

 Most performances in the hall of the digital planetarium are simultaneously projected with English audio in headphones.
 Look for “English audio available” in a show description.
-Also all texts in the expositions are in English and/or German and there are also printed English and German guide books available.
-By prior agreement we are also able to arrange guided observations with our telescopes in English and German (for groups of at least 10 visitors).
+Also all texts in the expositions are in English and/or German.
+By prior agreement we are also able to arrange guided observations with our telescopes in English (for groups of at least 10 visitors).
 Please contact us by phone on +420 541 321 287 (on weekdays from 7.30 A.M to 3.30 P.M, except the holidays) or by e-mail (email@example.com).
 Admission fees can be paid in cash (only in CZK) or by a payment card.

 What will you find in our centre?